shuozhixu/academicwriting/README.md

 Below I give a list of specific rules in writing the main text of an academic paper using LaTeX:

 - Use one, not two, space after a period, [unless you are typing on an actual typewritter](https://slate.com/technology/2011/01/two-spaces-after-a-period-why-you-should-never-ever-do-it.html) - even [Microsoft Word has changed their mind](https://www.theverge.com/2020/4/24/21234170/microsoft-word-two-spaces-period-error-correction-great-space-debate).
 In practice, there is no need to type an additional space, because [LaTeX treats multiple, consecutive spaces as if they were a single space](http://www.ctex.org/documents/latex/latex2e-html/ltx-143.html).
 - Italicize all variables, but not non-variables.
-Follow this rule everywhere, including figures and tables.
+Follow this rule everywhere, including figures and tables and their captions.
 For example,
 	- _x_ axis, _y_ axis, and _z_ axis
 	- elastic anisotropic index for cubic crystals: _A_<sub>c</sub>. _A_ is italic but the subscript c is not because it stands for cubic
 	- however, if there is a vector _B_, which has three components and you use _a_, _b_, _c_ to denote each component, do italicize them, e.g., _B<sub>c</sub>_